SHOWstudio website rebuild

 A very brief CV

-Systems Administration.
-7 years’ experience provisioning and maintaining Linux servers to run highly trafficked websites with high availability.
+DevOps and Systems Administration.
+8 years’ experience provisioning and maintaining Linux servers to run high traffic, high availability websites.
 Solid command-line knowledge across Linux and Mac operating systems.
 Experience with Git, cron, rsync and related utilities.
 Ability to administer Nginx, Apache, PHP, MySQL, PostgreSQL, HAProxy, Exim, OpenSSH and other services.
 Knowledge of cloud platforms such as Amazon EC2 and Rackspace Cloud, and development tools like Vagrant, Docker and Jenkins.
 Experience working with production Kubernetes clusters.
 A focus on tight security and robust systems.